bakerq/QFunStandAlone-Public/README.md

 # QFunStandAlone-Public
-An issue tracking repository open to the public
+This is the public issue-tracking repository for QFunStandAlone.
+Issues for the application can be logged and tracked here.